 Microsoft Copilot Is Getting Autonomous Agents: What AutoPilot Means for Your Workday (2026)

-TL;DR. Microsoft is merging its consumer and enterprise Copilot apps into a single unified product by August 2026.
+TL;DR. Microsoft has begun merging its consumer and enterprise Copilot apps into a single unified product — migration is live as of August 13, 2026.
 Alongside that, it's shipping a new category of AI agents called Autopilots — always-on, autonomous agents that work in the background without prompting.
 The first Autopilot, Microsoft Scout, handles meeting scheduling, preparation materials, and deadline tracking across Teams, Outlook, OneDrive, and SharePoint.
-Scout is in private preview now; the unified app launches by August.
+Scout is in private preview for Frontier organizations; the full super app is targeted by end of September.
 For professionals living in Microsoft 365, this is the most significant Copilot change since launch.

 For two years, Microsoft 365 Copilot has worked the same way: you ask it something, it responds.
-That model is getting a new layer.
+That model is getting a new layer — and the first concrete changes are arriving this week.

-In July 2026, Microsoft announced — and confirmed via an internal memo obtained by The Decoder — that it is overhauling Copilot in two ways: merging its split consumer and enterprise products into a single unified app, and introducing Autopilots, a new class of AI agent that operates continuously without being prompted.
+In July 2026, Microsoft announced — and confirmed via an internal memo obtained by The Decoder — that it would overhaul Copilot in two ways: merging its split consumer and enterprise products into a single unified app, and introducing Autopilots, a new class of AI agent that operates continuously without being prompted.
+As of August 13, that overhaul is no longer a roadmap item.
+It's underway.

-Here is what's actually changing, and what it means for the way you work.
+Here is what's actually changing, what's being cut, and what it means for the way you work.

 Two products becoming one

-Right now, Microsoft Copilot exists in two forms that don't naturally talk to each other:
+Microsoft Copilot has existed in two forms that don't naturally talk to each other:

 - Free consumer Copilot — a general chatbot tied to your personal Microsoft account, grounded in public web data.